Prxyankaz/NodeExpress-CRUD-Vault/README.md

 # NodeExpress-CRUD-Vault

-A simple and modular CRUD application built with Node.js and Express.js, demonstrating a clean MVC architecture.
+A simple and modular CRUD application built with Node.js and Express.js, demonstrating a clean MVVM architecture.
 The app allows users to create, read, update, and delete items, with a minimal frontend served via static HTML.

 ## 🚀 Features